Address : 1 Ilkeston Road, Canning Circus, Nottingham, NG7 3GD.

 Under the management of Lincoln Green, this place has re-established itself as a real destination pub, enjoyed by visitors and locals alike.
 Its sprawling bar offers up to twelve beers at a time; with a “tap takeover” to the left featuring guest breweries.

 The Sir John has dominated the Canning Circus scene for years, but the owners haven’t become complacent.
 Spring 2018 has seen a substantial revamp for the pub’s mahoosive beer garden – including a micro-pub, The Dog and Thief in a former storage outhouse concentrating on craft beers.
+One downside is the recent withdrawal of the long standing Camra discount.

 There’s also a healthy collection of whiskies – and what’s claimed to be the city’s largest selection of gin.